Bomarzo (opera)

 Bomarzo is an opera in two acts by the Argentinian composer Alberto Ginastera, his Opus 34.
 He set a Spanish libretto by Manuel Mujica Laínez, based on his 1962 novel about the 16th-century Italian eccentric Pier Francesco Orsini.

 The opera makes use of twelve-tone techniques, quarter tones – primarily in the harp parts – and controlled stochastic textures of non-synchronous repetitions of motifs and cells.
 Published by Boosey & Hawkes, New York, the work's two acts encompass a prelude and 15 scenes.
 Pola Suarez Urtubey has published an analysis of the opera with an outline of the dramatic structure.

 Productions

 The opera had its world premiere at the Opera Society of Washington, Washington D.C., on 19 May 1967.
 The same production was first given at New York City Opera on 14 March 1968.
 The work had been scheduled for its first performance in Argentina on 4 August 1967 at the Teatro Colón, but the Argentine de facto president, Juan Carlos Onganía, had banned the production, objecting to the sexual content of the story.
 The first performance in Argentina did not occur until 1972, with the composer in attendance.

 The first UK production was by the English National Opera on 3 November 1976, in an English translation by Lionel Salter.

-The first production in Spain was at the Teatro Real, Madrid, on 24 April 2017 with John Daszak in the title role, as a joint production by Pierre Audi with the Dutch National Opera.
+The first production in Spain was at the Teatro Real, Madrid, on 24 April 2017 with John Daszak in the title role.
+This staging was planned as a joint production by Pierre Audi with the Dutch National Opera, but was never performed in Amsterdam.